规章制度(中文)

 Events with fewer than 3 competitors will be combined with similar events when possible.

-The top 20% scorers in each event will be awarded first place; the next 30% will be awarded second place; and the next 30% will be awarded third place.
+The top 20% of scorers in each event will be awarded first place; the next 30% will be awarded second place; the next 30% will be awarded third place.

-Full results of the competition will be published by December 31, 2021.
+Full results of the competition will be published after competitions have ended.

 TIME LIMITS: Individual Events